-The mill and estates are on freehold land.
+The mill and estates are on freehold and leasehold land.
+No disputes were noted during the assessment.
 There is no restriction for stakeholders to access through the estates.
 Written permission from the operating units is given to access the internal estate roads if there is any request.
-Interview of local community representatives confirmed there is no land dispute or any claim of customary land within the estates.
+Interview with local community representatives and other stakeholders confirmed there is no land dispute or any claim of customary land within the estates.